threatpatrols/opnsense-plugin-configsync/docs/index.md

 for details on adding our repo to your OPNsense instance:-

  * https://documentation.threatpatrols.com/opnsense/repo

+Once the Threat Patrols repo has been added to your OPNsense system you can install Configuration Sync directly from the OPNsense Plugins web-interface.

 ## General Settings Recommendations
  * __Storage Path__ - recommended to use different storage paths per OPNsense instance